lsparrish/ngaro/doc/RetroLanguage.rst

 While working with Retro, I've assembled a set of extensions that I personally find useful, but which don't need to be in the core.

+Tip:
+  Download a precompiled image from http://retroforth.org/binaries to get all of these preloaded.

 Loading the Extensions
 ----------------------